 Other Recent Articles

 The Storm Prediction Center in Norman, Oklahoma has issued a large risk for severe on Sunday.
 This risk area includes portions of Texas, Oklahoma, Kansas, Missouri, Illinois, Tennessee, Mississippi, Louisiana, and Arkansas.
 Some of the larger cities that could be impacted are Dallas/Ft.
-Worth, Oklahoma City, Wichita, Kansas City, St. Louis, Memphis, Jackson, Little Rock, […]
+Worth, Oklahoma City, Wichita, Kansas City, St. Louis, Memphis, Jackson, My medical […]

 A classic severe weather set-up and outbreak are forecast to happen across the Mississippi Valley on Thursday.
 The SPC has outlined much of the area in a moderate risk for severe weather as widespread and organized severe weather will occur which includes damaging winds, very large hail, flash flooding, and tornadoes.
 The moderate risk is […]